-Terry Crews Says To NFL Players ‘Don’t Let Them Degrade Your Humanity’
+Terry Crews Says To NFL Players, ‘Don’t Let Them Degrade Your Humanity’

 Terry Crews is making some waves on Instagram, but they are waves that some of the fans commenting on his post seem to think need to be made.
 Crews played in the NFL from 1991-1997 in a career that began with the Rams and made stops with the Chargers and Redskins, before ending with the Eagles.
 He had workouts and played on the practice squads of other teams, such as the Packers.
-Since his playing days ended and he began his career in acting, Crews has spoken up on a number of issues, including the #metoo movement, and about the nature of playing in, and moving on from, the NFL.
+Since his playing days ended and he began his career in acting, Crews has spoken up on a number of issues, including the me too movement, and about the nature of playing in, and moving on from, the NFL.

 According to Business Insider, Crews was dead broke when he left the NFL.
-Crews made decent money while he played in the NFL, but it wasn’t the kind of money that made him set for life.
+Crews made decent money while he played in the league, but it wasn’t the kind of money that made him set for life.
 Crews knew he needed to save money during his playing days, but things never really worked out that way for him.
 According to Business Insider, in the period of time between his football career ending and his acting career beginning, he swept floors for a little while, because money was that tight.

 View this post on Instagram